< | Help Index | >

 Setting Up Automation

-Before using automation, the Mistral needs to know which I/O card you are using and how the external hardware will work.
+Before using automation, the Mistral needs to know which I/O device you are using and how the external hardware will work.
 Select "Mistral Options..." from the "File" menu to open the Mistral Options window and choose the Automation tab.
 Note the "Mistral Options..." menu item will not be available if there is an edit mode password and it was not entered when the program was launched or you are in the middle of testing keypads.

 Mistral Options Automation Tab

-I/O Card
+I/O Device

 Fail Keypad immediately if a short, bad LED or bad permanent connection is detected